CFT-PAN/QMC-DMP/README.md

 **Q. How long will the data remain available and findable?
 Will metadata be guaranteed to remain available after data is no longer available?**

 Data and accompanying metadata will be made available for as long as it can be hosted at the TR.
-Data will also be backed at CFT-PAN offline for the duration of the project plus an additional 5 years at a minimum, At the end of period, an assessment of the current data storage capabilities by the Data Steward will take place to evaluate for how long the data can be stored going forward.
+Data will also be hosted at CFT-PAN offline at the LR for the duration of the project plus an additional 5 years at a minimum.
+At the end of period, an assessment of the current data storage capabilities by the Data Steward will take place to evaluate for how long the data can be stored going forward.
+Metadata will be stored seperately at the LR and will remain for as long as reasonably possible, potentially beyond the duration of the associated data, such that data in the TR can be referenced by the LR.

 **Q. Will documentation or reference about any software be needed to access or read the data be included?
 Will it be possible to include the relevant software (e.g. in open source code)?**

 All data will be fully reproducible via scripts included in the repository, with an accompanying readme on how to do so.
-Any code required by the data developed as part of the Project, is hosted at an accompanying open-source code base repository at the CR.
+Any code required by the data developed as part of the Project is hosted at an accompanying open-source code base repository at the CR.

 ### 2.3 Making data interoperable

 **Q. What data and metadata vocabularies, standards, formats or methodologies will you follow to make your data interoperable to allow data exchange and re-use within and across disciplines?
 Will you follow community-endorsed interoperability best practices?
 Which ones?**

-Data will be stored as HDF5 (.h5, .hdf5).
+Data will be stored as human readable plaintext or as HDF5 (`.h5`, `.hdf5`).
 HDF5 is standard data storage format for heterogeneous data readable by a wide variety of different software and programming languages.
-Input parameters must be stored as human-readable JSON (.json).
+Alternatively, data can be used stored using the open source and documented.
+[Warsaw Data Format](https://gitlab.fizyka.pw.edu.pl/wtools/wslda/-/wikis/W-data%20format) (`.wdat`) as this is a commonly used format at IFPAN.
 Metadata will adhere to Dublin Core standard.

 **Q. In case it is unavoidable that you use uncommon or generate project specific ontologies or vocabularies, will you provide mappings to more commonly used ontologies?
 Will you openly publish the generated ontologies or vocabularies to allow reusing, refining or extending them?**